tanush-space/py-playground/README.md

 ⭐ If you’re reading this later (hello, future me), remember how you started here with the basics, and look at how much you’ve grown.
 Keep coding.

-👉 Do you want me to also add a **“Future Projects” section** (like web app, data analysis, etc.) so teacher sees you’re ambitious too?
 ```